Paulnkk/Predict-prices-for-Airbnb-rentals-in-R/README.md

-# Predict prices for Airbnb rentals in NYC using Gradient Boost and NLP
+# Predict prices for Airbnb rentals in NYC using Gradient Boost and NLP in R

 The project was hosted on Kaggle.
 For this project, we were given a listing of over 40,000 Airbnb rentals in New York City.
 The goal of this competition was to predict the price for a rentals using 90 variables on the property, host, and past reviews.